 Get started on your new career path with the Classic Resume Template 120360.

-is a modern font with great legibility and the standard font in Word.
+It is a modern font with excellent legibility and the standard font in Word.
 It performs exceptionally well on computer screens.
 Moreover, its design ensures legibility even if you choose a smaller resume font size.

 Get the look with the Modern Resume Template 120440.

 This sans-serif font will give your resume yet professional look.
 It is one of the newer fonts with a contemporary design.
 It’s the tight spacing of the letters will allow you to fit more text on one page of your resume.

 Bring attention to your credentials with the Classic Resume Template 120270